Henry William Burgess

-Henry William Burgess (London, c.
-1792–1839) was a British artist known particularly for his drawings of trees and landscapes.
-His medium was graphite and watercolour.
+Henry William Burgess (c.
+1792–1839/40) was a British artist known particularly for his drawings of trees and landscapes.
+His media were graphite and watercolour.

 Early life and education

 He was part of the a well-known dynasty of painters who flourished in the 18th and 19th centuries.
 His father was the portrait-painter William Burgess (1749–1812), and his grandfather was Thomas Burgess (fl.
 1766–1786).
 His brothers were the painters John Cart Burgess and Thomas Burgess.
 His son John-Bagnold Burgess (1830–1897) also became a successful painter.

 Art

-Based in Chelsea like the rest of his family, between 1809 and 1839 Burgess exhibited many works at the Royal Academy, the Suffolk Street Gallery, and the New Water-Colour Society in London.
+Based in Chelsea, like the rest of his family, Burgess exhibited many works at the Royal Academy between 1809 and 1839, the Suffolk Street Gallery, and the New Water-Colour Society in London.